iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week3_qgis/W3_qgis3.md

 - [Census tracts for NY State](https://www.dropbox.com/sh/uhoc7gqwzwgx7lo/AABunF9y1e2SMrluHpqJuPrSa?dl=0): 5,393 tracts **If in doubt, choose this one**

 #### Data
-I've included the data catalogue for you in each of these datasets, but here they are below:
+I've included the data catalogue for you in each of the datasets, but here they are below:

 - `STATEFP:   State FIPS code` *You'll need these to filter, if you choose*
 - `COUNTYFP:   County FIPS code`  *You'll need these to filter, if you choose*